Panda0123/maranaoNMT/README.md

 * The Maranao and English are separated.
 * Each entry/line corresponds to 1 phrase/sentece.
 * Line number specify their relation.
 ## TODO
+* use a pre-trained model to finetune on this task.
 * train a translation specific architecture.